What’s Below:

 COOKING & STORAGE

-• Storage for Baby Kale : Wrap the bunch of kale in a layer of paper towels, and store in a supermarket plastic bag or a zip-top plastic bag in the refrigerator crisper drawer.
-The kale should be in great shape for a week.
+Storage for Baby Kale : Wrap the bunch of kale in a layer of paper towels, and store in a supermarket plastic bag or a zip-top plastic bag in the refrigerator crisper drawer.
+The kale should keep for about a week.

-• Storage for Mature Kale: Kale is hearty, and it will keep in the refrigerator for more than a week.
-Store dry in a a plastic bag with most of the air squeezed out, or wrapped in a paper towel.
+Storage for Mature Kale: Kale is hearty, and it will keep in the refrigerator for more than a week.
+Store dry in a plastic bag wrapped in a paper towel

 Ways to Prepare